-Deweyville ISD Fiscal Year 2023
+Deweyville ISD Fiscal Year 2024

 SF1 Was there an unmodified opinion in the Annual Financial Report on the financial statements as a whole?
-Yes SF2 Were there any disclosures in the Annual Financial Report and/or other sources of information concerning nonpayment of any terms of any debt agreement?
+Yes SF2 Were there any disclosures in the Annual Financial Report and/or other sources of information concerning nonpayment of any terms of any debt agreement at fiscal year-end?
 No SF3 Did the school district make timely payments to the Teachers Retirement System (TRS), Texas Workforce Commission (TWC), Internal Revenue Service (IRS), and other government agencies?
-(If there was a warrant hold not cleared in 30 days, then not timely.)
+(If payments were not made or warrant hold not cleared within 30 days of when due, then payments are NOT timely.)
 Yes SF4 Was the school district issued a warrant hold?
-(Yes even if cleared within 30 days.)
-No SF5 Did the Annual Financial Report disclose any instances of material weaknesses in internal controls over financial reporting and compliance for local, state or federal funds?
+(Even if the issue surrounding the initial warrant hold was resolved and cleared within 30 days, answer is still YES.)
+No SF5 Did the Annual Financial Report disclose any instances of material weaknesses in internal controls over financial reporting and compliance for local, state or federal funds and/or substantial doubt about the district's ability to continue as a going concern?
 No SF6 Was there any disclosure in the Annual Financial Report of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
-No SF7 Did the school district post the required financial information on its website in accordance with Government Code, Local Govenment Code, Texas Education Code, Texas Administrative Code and other statutes, laws and rules in effect at the fiscal year end?
-Yes SF8 Did the school board members discuss the school district's property values at a board meeting within 120 days before the school district adopted its budget?
+No SF7 Did the school district post the required financial information on its website in accordance with Government Code, Local Govenment Code, Texas Education Code, Texas Administrative Code and other statutes, laws and rules that were in effect at the school district's fiscal year end?
+Yes SF8 Did the school district's administration and school board members discuss any changes and/or impact to local, state, and federal funding at a board meeting within 120 days before the school district adopted its budget?
 Yes SF9 Total accumulated accretion on CABs included in government-wide financial statements at fiscal year end.
+0